mateuszpytlak/react-store-demo/README.md

 - Pagination and skeleton loading states for large catalogs.
 - Improved accessibility audit and keyboard navigation enhancements.
 - Integration tests (Playwright/Cypress) to cover critical flows.

+## Contributing

+This repository is a demo and does not yet accept external contributions.
+Feel free to fork it and adapt the storefront to your needs.